 It's okay not to have the right conflict resolution skills, but there is always a scope to learn them.
 And if you need the appropriate skills, then here are a few of them that will help you kickstart your effort.

 Recommended Article: 6 Self-Management Skills Critical in the Workplace

 Example: Suppose a major dispute broke between two team members regarding a project.
 What will you do in such a situation?
-The obvious solution will be transparent communication between you, as a manager, and both the parties.
+The obvious solution will be transparent communication between you, as a manager, and both parties.
 Understand where the dispute took place, talk with them, and start with a friendly conversation.
-Once a root cause is identified, you resolve the situation and maintain peace between both parties.
+Once the root cause is identified, you work on the solutions available to you and have a strategic approach that will help maintain peace between both parties.